DavidAJohnston/OmniFoundation/README.md

 Section 8.7	Maintenance of Records: The Corporation shall maintain corporate records as required by section 29-413.01 of the District of Columbia Official Code, or any corresponding section of any future official District of Columbia code.

-Section 8.8	Political Activities: The Corporation shall not make any political expenditure or lobbying expenditure that will result in the loss of, or otherwise adversely affect, its status as a tax-exempt organization under the Internal Revenue Code.

-Section 8.9	Form of Written Ballots:  Ballots submitted in facsimile or electronic form (such as email) shall be considered acceptable substitutes for printed ballots for all purposes.
+Section 8.8	Form of Written Ballots:  Ballots submitted in facsimile or electronic form (such as email) shall be considered acceptable substitutes for printed ballots for all purposes.

 ARTICLE IX - EFFECTIVE DATE, AMENDMENTS, AND DISSOLUTION